for Veterans and the Public

 - If you have hepatitis C, you should also be tested for hepatitis B. The test can tell if you have ever been exposed to hepatitis B. If you are not already immune to hepatitis B, you should get vaccinated for hepatitis B. Other than having hepatitis C, there are other reasons you may need hepatitis B vaccination, including if:

 - you belong to a group at risk for hepatitis B (such as health care workers)

 - you have been involved in high-risk sexual behavior

 - there is any chance of your using or sharing needles for illegal drug use

 - Be careful with medications.
 Occasional use of low-dose acetaminophen (commonly known as Tylenol) is OK.
 A general rule is to take half the dose recommended on the bottle.
+No more than 500 mg at a time and no more than 2,000 mg (4 tablets) in a 24 hr period.
 It is also OK to take ibuprofen (Motrin or Advil) if you do not have cirrhosis.
 Regular aspirin is fine if it doesn't bother your stomach.

 - Be careful about herbal remedies.
 Some patients ask to take the herb "milk thistle," believing it can reduce swelling in the liver.
 Whether milk thistle works or not is unknown.
 However, be cautious when taking any herb.
 U.S. regulations do not require that these products be tested for quality.

 |If you have:||Get tested for:||If not immune, get vaccinated for:||If you also have:|